jwizard-bot/jwizard-tools/README.md

 * For `db_migrator` project:

 ```
---pipeline  (required)    // Determine from which directory migrator execute migrations (take: 'infra'
+--pipeline  (required)    // Determine from which directory migrator execute migrations (take:
-                          // and 'self').
-Used for separate migration executions for JWizard Tools and
+                          // 'infra', 'self' and 'management').
+Used for separate migration
-                          // JWizard Infra (Core and API).
+                          // executions for JWizard Tools, JWizard Infra (Core and API) and JWizard
+                          // management.
 ```

 * For `cache_version` project: